ethhub-io/ethhub/docs/using-ethereum/running-an-ethereum-node.md

 This setting enables [pruning](https://besu.hyperledger.org/en/stable/Reference/CLI/CLI-Syntax/#pruning-enabled) in order to reduce storage required for the world state.
 Pruning removes state trie nodes that aren’t required.

+**erigon --storage-mode=**

+Erigon only has one mode of operation at this time, which is "Full Sync" however, it can be configured with "Pruning" by setting `--storage=mode` to empty.
+However, this may result in unexpected behavior.
+Proceed with caution.

 ## Light nodes